 The most common heating sources have for a long time been non-renewable fossil fuels and electrical energy.
-High energy prices and the increasing interest in the reduction of carbon emissions are boosting the market for renewable energy sources such as heat pumps in Scotland.
+High energy prices and the increasing interest in the reduction of carbon emissions are boosting the market for renewable energy sources in Scotland, such as heat pumps.
 Tomorrow's heating technique is available today!

 Heat pumps have been a common feature in the Nordic regions of Europe for many years and Glasgow had one of the first Underfloor Heating systems at the Bearsden's Roman Baths.
 A heat pump provides an economical and environmentally friendly method of heating.
 It makes you independent, it cuts down your heating costs and it is high technological and almost totally maintenance free.

-Incognito Air and Ground Source Heat Pumps Scotland work by extracting an inexhaustible free supply of solar energy stored naturally either in the ground, air or water and utilising it for domestic underfloor heating and hot water.
+The Heat Pumps from Incognito in Scotland work by extracting an inexhaustible free supply of solar energy stored naturally either in the ground, air or water and utilising it for domestic underfloor heating and hot water.

 heat pumps scotland

-In order to access this free environmental supply an energy input is required.
+In order to access this free environmental supply electric energy input is required.
 In a well insulated property, every 1 kilowatt of electricity used to power the heat pump can provide up to 4 kilowatts of free energy.

 Heat Pumps are simple, well-proven machines that can provide your entire central heating and hot water requirements.
 With fewer moving parts to go wrong, heat pumps have a life expectancy of over 25 years, and with no annual service or maintenance required, ongoing costs can be reduced by as much as 75%.

-The basic principle of a ground or air source heat pump is to take low-grade heat from the ground, and convert it to high-grade heat for your house using refrigeration technology.
+The basic principle of a ground, water or air source heat pump is to take low-grade heat from the ground, and convert it to high-grade heat for your house using refrigeration technology.
 For every 1kW of electricity consumed by the heat pump, over 4kW of heating can be supplied to your home.